Contact Us Today (424) 372-3112

 It should be noted it might be possible to obtain an expungement for a wobbler conviction, which means it doesn't have to be listed on any job application, but to be eligible, you must have successfully completed probation, or were granted early probation of termination.

-It should also be noted you won't be eligible for expungement if you were convicted of a sex crime against a minor, or if you served time in a state prison in California.
+It should also be noted you won't be eligible for expungement if you were convicted of a sex crime against a minor or if you served time in a state prison in California.

 Contact Our Defense Lawyers for Help

-Cron, Israels & Stark is a criminal defense law firm with decades of experience who serve clients throughout Southern California.
-Our office is located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025. .
+As explained above, there is a significant difference between a misdemeanor and a felony case.
+Cron, Israels & Stark is a criminal defense law firm with decades of experience serving clients throughout Southern California.
+We are committed to helping you navigate the complexities of the legal system.
+Our office is located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.

 About the Author